ipatalas/app-switcher/README.md

 - ~~Add option to show/hide for specific apps~~
 - ~~Add option to cycle between different windows of the same app~~
 - Add option to run the app if it's not running when the hotkey is pressed
+- Add option to have a single hotkey to cycle between different apps (CycleMode.NextApp?)
 - Installer + autostart
 - ~~Trace logging to help with debugging (log all windows)~~